-After the Amendment Law took effect on 24 May 2022 and amendments to the Aliens Act were made (new Article 309.14), all persons named in Council Decision 2022/382 Article 2 point 2 and 3 may stay temporary in Estonia according to Article 43 subsection 1 point 5 of the Aliens Act and apply for international protection (or residence permit on any other grounds, except temporary protection).
+February 2022 on the basis of a valid all persons named in Council Decision 2022/382 Article 2 point in safe and durable conditions to their country subsection 1 point 5 of the Aliens Act and apply for international protection (or residence permit on any other grounds, except temporary protection).
 According to Article 309.15 to 309.16 of Aliens Act they are allowed to work short term in Estonia under eased conditions.